 Domestic ATM withdrawal fees: ¥0 for withdrawals at Sumitomo Mitsui Banking Corporation ATMs.
 From ¥110 to ¥330 at Domestic Affiliated Financial Institution ATMs.

-Sony Bank handles 11 foreign currencies and deposits and transfers are at comparably reasonable exchange rates and interest fees.
+Considered by many in Japan as the best bank to use internationally, Sony Bank handles 11 foreign currencies and deposits and transfers are at comparably reasonable exchange rates and foreign transaction fees.
 Please note, some restrictions surround Sony Bank use.
 For example, businesses cannot use Sony Bank to open corporate accounts, and you cannot make foreign currency remittances for business-related purposes.
 But for personal use, it’s aces.

 Monthly maintenance fee: No account maintenance fee.